MVMT Watches Honest Review | Affordable Luxury?...Or Chinese Ripoff?

 The Face and Aesthetics

 This watch brand has a focus on making watches that ‘look amazing’, similar to most fashion watch brands.
 So, how accurate is this description?
 Once more I am split on this.
-The 40 series watches look nice, they are very minimalist, however, they look extremely generic.
+The MVMT watches 40 series look nice, they are very minimalist, however, they look extremely generic.
 There are literally thousands of watches that look absolutely identical to these.
 Mostly, cheap Chinese watches.
 Don’t believe me?
 Search Alibaba for ‘minimalist watch’ and the results speak for themselves.
 Most of these also have identical specs to MVMT watches, but we will discuss that later on.

 Although they are minimalist on purpose, I still feel like the 40 series watches (and many of the MVMT ranges) look far too plain and boring.
 They lack any sort of life and personality, compared to many other, similar minimalist watches.
 Additionally, they look cheap.
-I think this is mainly down to the fact so many super cheap foreign watches have identical designs.
+I think this is mainly down to the fact so many super cheap chinese watches have identical designs.
 When you have the watches in your hand, they just look like something a kid would design, with the logo plastered on the top.

-I much prefer the revolver design.
+I much prefer the MVMT revolver design.
 This watch range actually has personality.
 It doesn’t look like an overused Chinese design, as with the other ranges.
 The circular construction and the curved, almost convex, glass really suits the watch and adds to the appeal.
 It looks like some effort has actually gone into deciding the face design.

 Frustratingly, the pictures on the website are not representative of the product you'll actually receive.
 The renderings make the watches look far higher quality than they actually are.